swiftlang/swift-package-manager/Documentation/Registry.md

 ### 3.3.
 Error handling

-A server SHOULD communicate any errors to the client using "problem details" objects, as described by [RFC 7807].
+A server MUST communicate any errors to the client using "problem details" objects, as described by [RFC 7807].
 For example,